objektwerks/objektwerks/README.md

 >[Recipes](https://github.com/objektwerks/recipes)

+>Note

->**Note:** Github routinely fails to correctly account for my commits; hence my commit numbers are no longer accurate!
+>Github routinely fails to correctly account for my commits; hence my commit numbers are no longer accurate!
 >Hashimoto, of HashiCorp fame, is correct in stating - Github ***is no longer a place for serious work***.

 <!--- https://github.com/anuraghazra/github-readme-stats --->